demjhonsilver/mirax-player/README.md

 - The embed TypeScript versions are available.
 [See TypeScript](#typescript)

 Minor Changes:

+ v6.3.0
+- The shortcut key for playing videos will be Ctrl + Space for video player

  v6.2.0
 - The progress bar for video player is wider and the default color is white.